ldapjs/node-ldapjs/docs/guide.md

-Basically, we made sure the remote client was targeting an entry that exists, ensuring that they were asking to "replace" the `userPassword` attribute (which is the 'standard' LDAP attribute for passwords, for whatever that's worth; if you think it's easier to use 'password', knock yourself out), and then just delegating to the `chpasswd` command (which lets you change a user's password over stdin).
+Basically, we made sure the remote client was targeting an entry that exists, ensuring that they were asking to "replace" the `userPassword` attribute (which is the 'standard' LDAP attribute for passwords; if you think it's easier to use 'password', knock yourself out), and then just delegating to the `chpasswd` command (which lets you change a user's password over stdin).
 Next, go ahead and create a `passwd.ldif` file:

     dn: cn=ldapjs, ou=users, o=myhost
     changetype: modify